AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-2-0.md

 - Error logs that are generated while uploading an asset via the Assets UI or creating a new file from the Editor interface, incorrectly use the term `predecessor` instead of `successor` in the log message.
 (GUIDES-35607)
 - Using `scope="external"` for a reference to DAM content within a topic or map causes the asset's relative path to be substituted with a GUID.
 (GUIDES-38783)
-- When large topics or maps are opened, the Author instance becomes unresponsive, requiring a restart in some cases.
+- When a topic contains a large number of references linked from folders with many files, the Author instance may become slow or unresponsive, in some cases requiring a restart of the instance.
 (GUIDES-43547)
 - When attempting to save a topic or map, the operation may intermittently fail with a **Failed to save file** error, particularly during intensive asset processing tasks or translation workflows running in the background.
 (GUIDES-37837)